User Research Portfolio · 2025

 Study Design

-As PI, I designed a full-cycle qualitative study grounded in six theoretical domains:
+As PI, I designed a full-cycle qualitative study grounded in six theoretical domains — and built a complete research brand and recruitment infrastructure to support it.

 01